 As sunset neared and the forest darkened, the hamlets lit lanterns.
 Michael tapped his foot as Leo traded his sand-dollars for more crickets.
 “Be sure to smoke those before returning to the airport, Henry!”

-A lantern-bearing group met them walking the other way.
+A lantern-bearing group in robes met them walking the other way.
 Michael bowed his head to them, so Jay did as well.
 “Oran dora.
 Each night, these monks bring news from the white-walled monastery.”

 “Oran dora,” replied the monks.
 “We bear the latest from Virgil Blue.”